Endgame tablebase: Step 2: Evaluating positions using retrograde analysis

 Tim Krabbé explains the process of generating a tablebase as follows:

 "The idea is that a database is made with all possible positions with a given material [note: as in the preceding section].
 Then a subdatabase is made of all positions where Black is mated.
 Then one where White can give mate.
 Then one where Black cannot stop White giving mate next move.
-Then one where White can always reach a position where Black cannot stop him from giving mate next move.
+Then one where White can always reach a position where Black cannot stop [them] from giving mate next move.
 And so on, always a ply further away from mate until all positions that are thus connected to mate have been found.
 Then all of these positions are linked back to mate by the shortest path through the database.
 That means that, apart from 'equi-optimal' moves, all the moves in such a path are perfect: White's move always leads to the quickest mate, Black's move always leads to the slowest mate."

 The retrograde analysis is only necessary from the checkmated positions, because every position that cannot be reached by moving backward from a checkmated position must be a draw.

 Figure 1 illustrates the idea of retrograde analysis.
 White can force mate in two moves by playing 1.
 Kc6, leading to the position in Figure 2.
 There are only two legal moves for black from this position, both of which lead to checkmate: if 1...Kb8 2.
 Qb7#, and if 1...Kd8 2.
 Qd7# (Figure 3).

-Figure 3, before White's second move, is defined as "mate in one ply."
-Figure 2, after White's first move, is "mate in two ply," regardless of how Black plays.
-Finally, the initial position in Figure 1 is "mate in three ply" (i.e., two moves) because it leads directly to Figure 2, which is already defined as "mate in two ply."
+Figure 3, before White's second move, is defined as "mate in one ply".
+Figure 2, after White's first move, is "mate in two ply", regardless of how Black plays.
+Finally, the initial position in Figure 1 is "mate in three ply" (i.e., two moves) because it leads directly to Figure 2, which is already defined as "mate in two ply".
 This process, which links a current position to another position that could have existed one ply earlier, can continue indefinitely.

 Each position is evaluated as a win or loss in a certain number of moves.
 At the end of the retrograde analysis, positions which are not designated as wins or losses are necessarily draws.

 Step 3: Verification

 After the tablebase has been generated, and every position has been evaluated, the result must be verified independently.
 The purpose is to check the self-consistency of the tablebase results.

-For example, in Figure 1 above, the verification program sees the evaluation "mate in three ply (Kc6)."
-It then looks at the position in Figure 2, after Kc6, and sees the evaluation "mate in two ply."
+For example, in Figure 1 above, the verification program sees the evaluation "mate in three ply (Kc6)".
+It then looks at the position in Figure 2, after Kc6, and sees the evaluation "mate in two ply".
 These two evaluations are consistent with each other.
 If the evaluation of Figure 2 were anything else, it would be inconsistent with Figure 1, so the tablebase would need to be corrected.